Pennsylvania Route 290: Bayfront Connector

 The Bayfront Connector is a 5.34 mi, four-lane expressway that connects Interstate 90 to downtown Erie, Pennsylvania; it is continuous with Route 290 throughout its length.

 At the intersection of East 12th Street, the Bayfront Parkway becomes the Bayfront Connector and picks up the concurrency with Pennsylvania Route 290.
 After it bridges the railroad tracks owned by CSX, the Connector parallels the tracks for Norfolk Southern.
 The Connector intersects East 38th Street at angle, prohibiting turns onto 38th Street.
 After the intersection of Shannon Road, the Bayfront Connector stops paralleling railroad tracks and crosses Fourmile Creek over the Wintergreen Gorge Bridge.
 The concurrency for Pennsylvania Route 430 begins at the intersection with Station Road.
 The entrance to Penn State Erie is on the Connector at the intersection for Hannon Road and Knowledge Parkway.
 The Bayfront Connector terminates, along with PA 290, at the I-90 interchange, while PA 430 continues as Station Road.

+The Bayfront Connector opened on June 17, 2005, and was dedicated a week later on June 24.